 This will ensure that metrics aggregate properly within Looker.
 By default, Looker will use a

 many_to_onejoin relationship for any joins in which a relationship is not defined.

 - Do: Define a primary key within each and every view, including derived tables.

 All views, whether from the database directly or derived, should contain a primary key.
-This primary key should be a unique value that would enable Looker to uniquely identify any given record.
-This primary key can be a single column or a concatenation of columns - it simply needs to be a unique identifier for the table or derived table.
+This primary key should be a unique value, to enable Looker to uniquely identify any given record.
+This primary key can be a single column or a concatenation of columns ‐ it simply needs to be a unique identifier for the table or derived table.

-- Do: Name LookML objects using all lowercase letters and underscores for spaces.
+- Do: Name dimensions, measures, and other LookML objects, using all lowercase letters and underscores for spaces.

 - Don't: Use the

 view_labelparameter instead.
 For more on the difference between